 Bronchiolitis is a lower respiratory tract infection that can result from RSV.
 It commonly affects those under 2 years old.

 The airways become inflamed and infected.
 The following symptoms may occur:

 - dry, persistent cough

 Most cases are not serious, but if your child has difficulty breathing or feeding, if they have a high temperature, or if they seem tired or irritable, you should call a doctor.

-Additional testing which may be ordered to rule out other infections includes laboratory blood tests, chest X-rays, and possibly laboratory evaluation of nasal secretions.2,3
+These may include laboratory blood tests, chest X-rays, and possibly laboratory evaluation of nasal secretions.

 Cool mist humidifiers can be used to moisten the air and relieve the symptoms of RSV.

 In mild cases, treatment will aim to relieve symptoms.